innovation-growth-lab/dsit-impact/README.md

 pip install -e .
 ```

-`requirements.txt` should contain all necessary libraries, but **note that** `scipdf` **requires some changes in the source code**, namely in the `parser.py` file to enable URL requests with no ".pdf" suffix.
-Additionally, `scipdf` requires both a spaCy language library as well as an instance of `grobid` to be running.
+`requirements.txt` should contain all necessary libraries. `scipdf` requires both a spaCy language library as well as an instance of `GROBID` to be running.
 See scipdf's [repository](https://github.com/titipata/scipdf_parser/tree/master) for instructions on how to do this.
+The recommended use of `GROBID` is via its [lightweight image](https://hub.docker.com/r/lfoppiano/grobid/) in Docker.
+See the `GROBID` [documentation](https://grobid.readthedocs.io/en/latest/Grobid-docker/) for more information on how to set up a container for it.

 In addition, environment variables are required to use S3 file repositories.
 See kedro [documentation](https://docs.kedro.org/en/stable/configuration/credentials.html) for how to make a `credentials.yml` file.